worldbank/wbplot/README.md

   geom_xyz()
 ```

-The theme has some specific styling for certain chart type.
+The theme has some specific styling for certain chart types.

 With `chartType = "line"`, the vertical grid lines, the X axis title and the Y axis title are removed.
-If you do need the Y axis title, you can add it with `showYAxisTitle = TRUE`.
+If you do need the Y axis title, you can add it with `addYAxisTitle = TRUE`.

 ```
+lifexp <- dplyr::filter(life.expectancy, iso3c %in% c("USA", "CHN", "IND", "DEU", "RUS", "IDN", "JPN"))

-ggplot(data, aes(x = date, y = value)) +
+ggplot(lifexp, aes(x = date, y = SP.DYN.LE00.IN, color = iso3c)) +
   theme_wb(chartType = "line", addYAxisTitle = TRUE) +
+  geom_line(data = life.expectancy, linejoin = "round", lineend = "round", color = WBCOLORS$darkest, alpha = 0.15, linewidth = 0.25, ggplot2::aes(group = iso3c)) +
   geom_line(linejoin = "round", lineend = "round") +
-  ggtitle("Your chart title", subtitle = "This is the subtitle")
+  ylab("Life expectancy at birth, total (years)") + ggtitle("Your chart title", subtitle = "This is the subtitle")
 ```

 With `chartType = "bar"`, both vertical and horizontal grid lines are removed, the X axis is moved to the top, and the bar labels are capitalized and bolded.
-The X axis title is removed, but can be added with `showXAxisTitle = TRUE`.
+The X axis title is removed, but can be added with `addXAxisTitle = TRUE`.

 The World Bank data visualization style calls for value labels next to the bars, which you can add with ggplot2's `geom_text()`.
 If some of the labels are cut off, you can add more space on the right of the chart with `xExpansion`.

 ```

 ggplot(data, aes(x = value, y = country)) +
   theme_wb(chartType = "bar", xExpansion = 10) +
   geom_bar(stat="identity", width = 0.66) +